floriancochard/extract-data-from-paper/README.md

 - `-v`: get version number

 ### Input data
 Input data is the historical weather data archive is the UK Met Office *[Observatories Year Book](https://digital.nmla.metoffice.gov.uk/SO_5575296f-0406-49f5-89cb-54cd79486b75/)*.
 It contains 46 books from 1922 to 1967 and each book includes 5 locations of interest, up to 30 variables (e.g., pressure, temperature, rainfall, relative humidity, wind speed and direction, duration of bright sunshine) of which daily extremes of pressure and temperature.
-Variables are available at daily, monthly and/or annual resolutions.
+Variables are available at daily, monthly and/or annual resolutions and displayed in tabular forms.
 Working on *Observatories Year Book* archive is motivated three-fold:
-1. good overall archive quality
+1. good documents quality overall
-2. few layout variations across books
+2. few layout variations across tables
-3. typed text
+3. machine-typed text

+Next step of the project will consider [Stations of the Second Order](https://digital.nmla.metoffice.gov.uk/SO_feb1a621-72a3-4501-a6d2-8af1a8abe545/) that have lower archive quality and heterogeneous layouts.

 ## Motivations
 I didn't find any efficient solution to accurately extract data from weather books since the task requires a lot of tailored processing and tuning.
 Climate and weather community could greatly benefit from tools developed for computer vision, particularly to better understand past conditions.
 I also used to work on a project to simulate historical weather data (see [Hadley Innovation](https://hadley-innovation.herokuapp.com/)) and understand the value historical data represent for the weather community.
 Eventually I stumbled across an interesting tweet posted by [Ed Hawkins](https://en.wikipedia.org/wiki/Ed_Hawkins_(scientist)) that confirmed the need for a text extraction tool for old documents: